Michael-F-Ellis/TransLily/README.md

 In the example above, the program prompted us to enter

-1. Voice name (name) -- This is the formal name that will be printed in the score at the start of the first stave.
-2. Abbreviation, (abbr) -- This is the short name that appears before staves after the first.
-3. Relative pitch (rel) -- This gets supplied to a LilyPond \relative directive.
-4. Lyrics flag (has_lyrics) -- Answer 'y' for choral voices, 'n' for instruments.
+    Pitches : Enter valid Lilypond pitch names including modifiers.
+There should be one pitch for each note in the bar, separated by one or more spaces.
+The default pitch symbol set is English and/or Chromatic Fixed Do solfege.
+If you prefer symbols from another lanaguage,  you can do so by modifying the '_top' template in config.py.

+    Rhythm : Enter the durations for each note plus dynamics, articulations, and any other valid LilyPond notations for the bar.

+    Lyrics:  Enter the words and syllables that go with the notes in the bar.
+    The normal LilyPond conventions for lyric entry applly.

-After the voice was created, the program printed 'Saved 3.json' to let us know that the score had been saved with the new empty voice added.
+After  the program printed 'Saved 4.json' to let us know that the score had been saved with the new empty voice added.

-Finally, the program prompted for pitches, rhythms, and lyrics for the first bar and saved again before returning to the (Cmd) prompt to await the next command.

 Tips and Shortcuts:
-    1. You can enter 'a' without a voice name to append to the whichever voice you last appended, edited, or compiled.
-    2. You can enter LilyPond code for pitches/rhythms/lyrics on multiple lines, but this is rarely needed.
+    1. You can enter LilyPond code for pitches/rhythms/lyrics on multiple lines, but this is rarely needed.
 Entering a blank line terminates the input and moves to the prompt for the next item.

+    2. Hitting Return at a (Cmd) prompt will re-execute the last command.
+This provides a convenient workflow for appending a series of measures to a voice without having to retype the 'a voice' command.

     3. Entering a blank line at the pitches prompt (i.e. no pitches) is a shortcut for inserting a full measure rest and no lyrics.
 You can use this feature to rapidly enter a series of rest measures by repeatedly